laplante-sean/tini/README.md

-# tini
+# TINI

-A TINI app for accessing your Meta Quest VR purchases on other hardware (hopefully)
+A TINI app for accessing your Meta Quest VR purchases on other hardware (hopefully)...soon...